Call to Action (CTA)

 Definition and examples

 A call to action (CTA) is a prompt that encourages email recipients to take a specific, desired action.
-It serves as the bridge between engaging content and measurable results, transforming passive readers into active participants.
+It turns attention into a measurable action, converting passive readers into active participants.
 CTAs can appear as buttons, text links, images, or even plain text instructions, but their purpose remains constant: to guide recipients toward a predetermined goal.
 In email marketing, the CTA represents the moment where interest converts to action, making it one of the most critical elements for driving click-through rates and campaign success.

 Why it matters